-Image by KaptainFire - Own work A. Repenning, A. Basawapatna, and N. Escherle, "Computational Thinking Tools," to appear at the IEEE Symposium on Visual Languages and Human-Centric Computing, Cambridge, UK, 2016., CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=48453667 2020-21 lesson 1 Computational Thinking: Abstraction Abstraction of information/representation Data representation, variables and memory, objects and attributes, types Abstraction of process/control Sequential algorithms, event-based programming, parallel programming, data flow, declarative programming, object oriented programming Abstraction of methodology / problem analysis Top-down analysis, bottom-up analysis, declarative style, flow-based, pattern-matching rules, object orientation, functional, ...
-Computational Thinking: Automation - Find a suitable representation for the information - Split the problem in small steps (or better said "smaller problems") - Order them in one or more sequences/algorithms - Describe the data flowing between steps Find a "suitable" implementation of the steps Within the constrained resources available (time, memory) But also: (motivation for literate/well documented programming) - Prepare for the evolution/maintenance of your solution - Keep track of the ideas guiding your thoughts/analysis - Enable/empower others to use your solution Computational Thinking: Analysis of the execution Prepare for observation Choose good visualizations, print intermediate data to expose inner details Compare with expectations Simulate the algorithm in your head, predict the outcome for simple cases, define test cases/examples Diagnose discrepancies w.r.t. specification AND expectation Find reasons for observed discrepancies, use assertions to early detect for anomalies, debug and observe the inner computation (variables AND flow) ==>> Better understand BOTH the problem AND the computer The problem description/specification could be challenging to fully grasp The programming language, functions, libraries can be tricky to master BUT: What about the Social impact of C.T.?
+Image by KaptainFire - Own work A. Repenning, A. Basawapatna, and N. Escherle, "Computational Thinking Tools," to appear at the IEEE Symposium on Visual Languages and Human-Centric Computing, Cambridge, UK, 2016., CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=48453667 Methods in Computer Science education: Analysis Computational Thinking 1) Abstraction Abstraction of information/representation Data representation, variables and memory, objects and attributes, types Abstraction of process/control Sequential algorithms, event-based programming, parallel programming, data flow, declarative programming, object oriented programming, functional programming Abstraction of methodology / problem analysis Top-down analysis, bottom-up analysis, declarative style, flow-based, pattern-matching rules, object orientation, functional, ...
+Computational Thinking 2) Automation Find a suitable representation for the information Split the problem in small steps (or better said "smaller problems") Order them in one or more sequences/algorithms Describe the data flowing between steps Find a "suitable" implementation of the steps (algorithm) Within the constrained resources available (time, memory) But also: (motivation for literate/well documented programming) Prepare for the evolution/maintenance of your solution Keep track of the ideas guiding your thoughts/analysis Enable/empower others to use your solution Methods in Computer Science education: Analysis Computational Thinking 3) Analysis of the execution Prepare for observation Choose good visualizations, show/spy intermediate data to expose inner details Compare with expectations Simulate the algorithm in your head, predict the outcome for simple cases, define test cases / examples Diagnose discrepancies w.r.t. specification AND expectation Find reasons for observed discrepancies, use assertions to early detect for anomalies, debug and observe the inner computation (variables AND flow) ==>> Better understand BOTH the problem AND the computer The problem description/specification could be challenging to fully grasp The programming language, functions, libraries can be tricky to master Methods in Computer Science education: Analysis BUT: What about the Social impact of C.T.?